Mary Jo Vaughn Rauscher Chair in Financial Investments

 BS, Indiana University, Bloomington, 1987

-Dr. Maxwell is the Center Director as well as teaches and in the undergraduate Alternative Assets Management Program, as well as valuation in the graduate programs.
+Dr. Maxwell is the Center Director as well as teaches and in the undergraduate Alternative Assets Management Program.
 He has been recognized for his outstanding teaching with the Don Jackson and the BBA "Distinguished Teaching Awards".
 He was named as one of Poets and Quants’ 2017 Top 40 Undergraduate Business School Professors.

 Dr. Maxwell's research has focused on both corporate finance and investment topics, and his work has been published the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Financial and Quantitative Analysis, Journal of Economic Perspectives and Journal of Accounting Research.
 He has published two books, Leveraged Financial Markets: Leveraged Loans, High Yield Bonds & Credit Default Swaps, McGraw-Hill, 2011, and High Yield Bonds: Market Structure, Portfolio Management, and Credit Risk Modeling, 1999.
 His work has been noted in the numerous outlets including the Wall Street Journal, Financial Times, Forbes, USA Today, Smart Money, and Bloomberg News.